As America’s pet insurance industry goes mainstream, do companies insure themselves or you?

 In fairness to Nationwide, we should point out that Petplan does not publish sample policy language anywhere on its website.
 In fact, Nationwide actually does publish sample policies on its website, though they’re impossibly difficult for a consumer to find.

-*UPDATE* Following publication, a reader informed us that, in fact, Petplan is publishing sample policies here.
-However, this would not meet the requirements we have challenged Trupanion et al. to call for because nowhere on Petplan’s main page is there clear signage that directs consumers to the sample policies; a consumer would need to click on “terms and conditions” in the page footer.
-If Petplan and Nationwide were to add “Sample Policies” — directly linking to the policies — to the main menu tabs, this would meet the standard.
+*UPDATE* Following publication, a reader informed us that, in fact, Petplan is now publishing sample policies here.
+If Petplan and Nationwide were to add “Sample Policies” — directly linking to the policies — to the main menu tabs…

 The Regulators’ Agony